exercism/csharp/reference/implementing-a-concept-exercise.md

 ## Inspiration

-When implementing an exercise, it can be very useful to look at already implemented C# exercises like the [strings][concept-exercise-strings], [dates][concept-exercise-dates] or [floating-point numbers][concept-exercise-numbers-floating-point] exercises.
+When implementing an exercise, it can be very useful to look at already implemented C# exercises like the [strings][concept-exercise-strings], [datetimes][concept-exercise-datetimes] or [floating-point numbers][concept-exercise-numbers-floating-point] exercises.
 You can also check the exercise's [general concepts documents][reference] to see if other languages have already implemented an exercise for that concept.

 ## Help